Destination

 Overview

-Your journey begins in Kathmandu, where you will explore the city’s rich heritage and visit UNESCO World Heritage Sites, such as the revered Swayambhunath Stupa, the historical Patan Durbar Square, and the peaceful Boudhanath Stupa.
-As you wander through the ancient streets of Kathmandu, you’ll discover a blend of spirituality and history, with Buddhist monks chanting prayers and the vibrant culture of Nepal on full display.
+Your journey begins in Kathmandu, where you will explore the city’s rich cultural heritage and visit several UNESCO World Heritage Sites.
+Highlights include the sacred Swayambhunath Stupa, the historic Patan Durbar Square, and the peaceful Boudhanath Stupa.
+As you walk through the ancient streets, you will notice a beautiful blend of spirituality and history, with Buddhist monks chanting prayers and traditional life unfolding around you.

-Throughout this 5-day tour, organized by Alpine Club of Himalaya, you will have the opportunity to soak in the natural beauty, ancient temples, and the deep-rooted culture of Nepal.
-Whether you’re drawn to the majestic Himalayas or the historic sites, this tour provides the perfect blend of adventure, culture, and relaxation.
+Throughout this 5-day Kathmandu and Pokhara Tour, organized by Alpine Club of Himalaya, you will have the opportunity to enjoy Nepal’s natural beauty, ancient temples, and deep-rooted cultural traditions.
+Whether you are drawn to the Himalayan views or the historic landmarks, this tour offers a gentle and enjoyable blend of culture, nature, and relaxation.

 Best Time for Visit